 New Zealand is offered an opportunity to use the Transporter as part of a lottery for small nations, while larger nations must pay for the privilege.
-Missions to Mississippi in the USA and Kiev in the Ukraine are planned, though the main emphasis is to the ancient city of Constantinople, capital of the Christian Byzantine Empire.
+Missions to Mississippi in the USA and Kiev in the Ukraine are planned, though the main emphasis is to the ancient city of Constantinople, capital of the 11th Century Christian Byzantine Empire.

 In an atmosphere of intense political and financial rivalry, the original Transporter inventors attempt to duplicate their original invention while Michael in Saxon Aengland experiences complications as he strives to survive.